McDonald's catches up with rivals with egg-white McMuffin

-LOS ANGELES, March 14 (Reuters) - McDonald’s Corp will debut a new egg-white McMuffin in the United States in April and allow diners to swap out egg whites on all of its breakfast sandwiches, catching up with rivals already offering the lower-calorie option.
+LOS ANGELES (Reuters) - McDonald’s Corp will debut a new egg-white McMuffin in the United States in April and allow diners to swap out egg whites on all of its breakfast sandwiches, catching up with rivals already offering the lower-calorie option.

 Dubbed the “Egg White Delight,” the new McMuffin will be available nationwide on April 22, the world’s biggest restaurant chain said on Thursday.